nterl0k/CEF-Syslog-Canary/README.md

 ### PowerShell Sample [ CEFSyslogEncoded.ps1 ]

 This is a copy of the PowerShell module that's dropped to the device by the office documents.
-It's used to send syslog through .NET calls and is provided for transparency.
+It's used to send syslog through .NET calls and is provided for transparency, it is also open to inspection in the macro VBS.

 ### AutoIT Code [ Syslog Canary(base).au3 and download.ico ]